neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/EelFlowQuery.rst

 The following expands a little more on that.
 It assigns a set of nodes to the `collection` property of the comments object.
-This set of nodes is either fetched from different places, depending on whether the current node is a `Section` node or not.
+This set of nodes is either fetched from different places, depending on whether the current node is a `ContentCollection` node or not.
 If it is, the children of the current node are used directly.
 If not, the result of `this.getNodePath()` is used to fetch a node below the current node and those children are used.
 In both cases the nodes are again filtered by a check for their property `spam` being false.

 ::